-As part of the sub-fund's investment in assets that meet the DWS standards in respect to environmental and social characteristics as well as good governance practices as further described above, the sub-fund management will invest at least 15% of the sub-fund's net assets in sustainable investments in accordance with article 2 (17) SFDR.
-Such sustainable investments will contribute to at least one of the UN SDGs that relate to environmental and/or social objectives, such as the following (non-exhaustive list):
+At least 51% of the sub-fund's net assets are invested in assets that comply with the promoted environmental and social characteristics.
+Within this category, at least 15% of the sub-fund's net assets qualify as sustainable investments in accordance with article 2(17) SFDR.